 Goals: Leicester City 5 Newcastle United 0

-Watch all the goals from the Foxes' 5-0 victory over the Magpies at King Power Stadium.
+All the goals from the Foxes' 5-0 victory over the Magpies at King Power Stadium in September 2019.

 "Yes, it was a good goal!" he added.
 "I’m happy with the goal.
 Maybe the Golden Boot’s coming!

 "It’s a team game, so it’s not [about] if you play attack, defence or midfield… we are just like a team, so we try to help each other, that’s it.